root-project/web/primer/index.md

 errors of each data point.

 The argument of the method `Draw("AP")` is important here.
-Behind the scenes, it tells the `TGraphPainter` class to show the axes and to plot markers at the *x* and *y* positions of the specified data points.
+Behind the scenes, it tells the {% include ref class="TGraphPainter" %} class to show the axes and to plot markers at the *x* and *y* positions of the specified data points.
 Note that this simple example relies on the default settings of ROOT, concerning the size of the canvas holding the plot, the marker type and the line colors and thickness used and so on.
 In a well-written, complete example, all this would need to be specified explicitly in order to obtain nice and well readable results.
-A full chapter on graphs will explain many more of the features of the class `TGraphErrors` and its relation to other ROOT classes in much more detail.
+A full chapter on graphs will explain many more of the features of the class {% include ref class="TGraphErrors" %} and its relation to other ROOT classes in much more detail.

 ## Histograms in ROOT

-Frequency distributions in ROOT are handled by a set of classes derived from the histogram class `TH1`, in our case `TH1F`.
+Frequency distributions in ROOT are handled by a set of classes derived from the histogram class {% include ref class="TH1" %}, in our case {% include ref class="TH1F" %}.
 The letter `F` stands for "float", meaning that the data type `float` is used to store the entries in one histogram bin.